|2012 Police Suicide Study

 to impede the meaningful development of programs that can address the problems of police stress, trauma, posttraumatic stress,

 suicide and the promotion of improved general health in the law enforcement community.

 (NSOPS) was the first of its kind to study actual suicides on a daily basis across all 50 states for an entire year.
 This exhaustive study took place from January 1, 2008 until December 31, 2008, inclusive.

-The information gathered in the study goes beyond mere numbers and encompasses a range of other serious questions surrounding
+The information gathered in the study went beyond mere numbers and encompassed a range of other serious questions surrounding

 each suicide, including: